-Saving money is a challenge.
-The money seems to (and does) build up slowly and the temptations to cheat and spend rather than save are like dieting temptations, easy to find and hard to resist.
+Saving money is a challenge, especially in the high inflation of 2022.
+The money seems to (and does) build up slowly and the temptations (or need) to cheat and spend rather than save are like dieting temptations, easy to find and hard to resist.
 Here are a few practical ideas to keep your savings increasing and to help you hold the line on spending.
 When you save on one of the ideas here, save the money toward an emergency savings account, your retirement or a special trip and vacation.

 Try these ideas and save: